Big-Bee-Network/name-alignment-workshop/_episodes/05-interpreting-resolution.md

 ### In case we have extra time!
 > Now that we've learned the basics of the tool, lets go ahead and try some names!
 > Feel free to post any scientificName in the chat, and lets see how name alignment handles it!
-> Complicated ones (Hononyms or ones known to have unstable taxonomy are encouraged!)
+> Complicated ones (ones known to have unstable taxonomy are encouraged!)
-> A [name list](../complex-names.csv) of bees that can remap to unexpected names

->
+> Here are some example ones
+scientificName
+Acanthalictus dybowskii
+Adanthidium discophorum
+Agapostemon azarae
+Dufourea versatilis rubriventris
+Eoanthidium (Eoanthidiellum) elongatum